 Traditionally, large companies with complex products (think Microsoft and their operating system or Nasa and a space rocket) couldn't launch their software in pieces or else the entire product wouldn't work properly.
 These companies had to ship products in a predictive manner by carefully planning through all customer use cases / edge cases.

 As development costs went down, smaller teams were able to ship faster and start to outpace industry incumbents with significantly smaller teams.
-Meanwhile, companies were spending years working and launching products only to realize that customers had already changed their minds about what they needed.
+Meanwhile, companies were spending years working and launching products only to realize that customers had already changed their about what they needed.

 Teams began to focus on adapting to the market by shipping new releases to a product over time in smaller batches and figuring out what the market wanted before investing huge periods of time / resources into creating products that no one wanted.